boa-dev/boa/SECURITY.md

 ## Reporting a Vulnerability

-If you find any potential vulnerability, join our [discord](https://discord.gg/tUFFk9Y) channel and contact anyone in the _@boa_dev_ group (check the yellow usernames).
+If you find any potential vulnerability, join our [Matrix](https://matrix.to/#/#boa:matrix.org) space and contact anyone who is an admin.
 Explain how to trigger the vulnerability, where can it be found and any recommendation you might have to fix it.